 The top of the loft bed ladder must be hooked onto the brackets on the rear edge of the loft bed for use.
-The bunk ladder is stored within the bedroom area of the coach.
+The loft bed ladder is stored beneath the loft bed mattress.

 To avoid injury, never use the loft bed ladder in any other manner or for any other purpose than described in the following instructions.